kenhoff/aad-demos/demo/salesforce-sso.md

 1. In the Azure Management portal, go to Your Directory > Applications > Salesforce.
 2. On the Quick Start screen for Salesforce, click on “Configure single sign-on”.
 Walk through the pages of the wizard (which have already been filled out), and talk about how it’s been configured.
-  a.
-First page shows that we’re using federation-based SSO
+  3. First page shows that we’re using federation-based SSO
-  b.
-Second page specified the sign-on URL for our Salesforce account.
+  4. Second page specified the sign-on URL for our Salesforce account.
-  c.
-Third page shows the configurations that had to be made on the Salesforce side to allow for SSO.
+  5. Third page shows the configurations that had to be made on the Salesforce side to allow for SSO.
-  d.
-Exit the wizard.
+  6. Exit the wizard.
-3. Click on “configure user provisioning”
+7. Click on “configure user provisioning”
-  a.
-First page shows the admin credentials that are used by Azure AD to provision and deprovision users into our Salesforce account.
+  8. First page shows the admin credentials that are used by Azure AD to provision and deprovision users into our Salesforce account.
-  b.
-Second page allows us to subscribe to email notifications for urgent provisioning errors.
+  9. Second page allows us to subscribe to email notifications for urgent provisioning errors.

 ### End-User Side: show SSO in action